COSC-499-W2023/year-long-project-team-19/docs/weekly logs/Leo's Individual log.md

 ### Completed:

 **Improvement to Password Reset and Account Creation**:
-  - manually merged multiplayer functionalities with updates from our second round of peer testing.
+  - manually merged multiplayer features with updates from our second round of peer testing.
   - Implemented a double password input with masking to improve security during account creation and password reset.
   - Added confirmation messages specifying the email to which the reset token was sent, including an option to resend the token in case of an error.
   - Updated the account creation script to automatically send a welcome email to new users.